-Prerequisite: Studio Art I
+Prerequisite: Studio Art 1 and Drawing

-This course builds upon the experience of Drawing and Painting in Studio Art I. Students explore a variety of media and techniques to further develop their artistic expression.
+This course builds upon the experience of Drawing and Painting in Studio Art I and Drawing.
+Students explore a variety of media and techniques to further develop their artistic expression.
 Media may include charcoal, graphite, ink, egg tempera, oil paint, watercolor paint, and acrylic paint.
 Art History is incorporated throughout.
 Students learn to stretch their own canvas and will do research on a famous artist.
 Art Criticism will be practiced.

-Course Title Grade Level Credit Advanced Art 10-12 .5
+Course Title Grade Level Credit Portfolio Development 12 .5

-Prerequisite: Two units of the Art sequence
+Prerequisite: Three credits of the Art Sequence